All images courtesy of Getty Images/KISSonline.com

 “Rock ‘N’ Roll Hell” from Creatures Of The Night (1982)

-Following up from Music From “The Elder” and Killers, KISS recorded Creatures of the Night.
+Following up on Music From “The Elder” and Killers, KISS recorded Creatures of the Night.
 KISS had been experimenting with different sounds on Dynasty, Unmasked, and Music From the Elder but Creatures of the Night was a return to a Hard Rock, dare I say Heavy Metal sound.
 It may be the hardest album they ever recorded during the makeup era.
 Although Ace Frehley was depicted on the cover, he had parted ways with the band by this point.
 Vinnie Vincent had taken over at guitar and made a splash in a big way.
 His heavy and flashy style gave KISS a new sound they did not have with Frehley.
 The songs Gene helped to write and sing on this album were always my favorite.
 Tracks such as “War Machine,” and “I Love It Loud” have got major recognition, now being live show staples.
 However, I always felt the rest of Simmons’ songs on the album were overlooked.
 Of those overlooked songs, “Rock ‘N’ Roll Hell,” is my favorite.
 Hell, it might be my favorite song on the album, and one of my favorite KISS songs period.
 The thing that probably stands out most about it as a KISS song is the subject matter.
 I am not delusional, I know most KISS songs are about sex, drugs, and how epic the Rock lifestyle is but “Rock ‘N’ Roll Hell” is different.
 It is about working hard to become a Rock Star only to discover it’s not as great as it seems (at least that what I always thought).
 In case you were wondering, Bryan Adams also co-wrote this song with Gene (I swear it is a coincidence).

 “Turn On The Night” from Crazy Nights (1987)